FNNDSC/pfdo_med2image/README.rst

         An optional <inputFile> specified relative to the <inputDir>.
 If specified, then do not perform a directory walk, but convert only this file.

+        [--inputFileSubStr <substr>]
+        As a convenience, the input file can be determined via a substring search of all the files in the <inputDir> using this flag.
+The first filename hit that contains the <substr> will be assigned the
+        <inputFile>.

+        This flag is useful is input names are long and cumbersome, but a short substring search would identify the file.
+For example, an input file of

+           0043-1.3.12.2.1107.5.2.19.45152.2013030808110149471485951.dcm

+        can be specified using ``--inputFileSubStr 0043-``

         [--fileFilter <someFilter1,someFilter2,...>]
         An optional comma-delimated string to filter out files of interest